 Port trunks can be used to increase the bandwidth of a network connection or to ensure fault recovery.
-You can configure up to five trunk connections (combining 2~4 ports into a fat pipe) between any two standalone OmniStack[®] 6124 switches, or up to 12 for an entire stack.
+You can configure up to four trunk connections (combining 2~4 ports into a fat pipe) between any two OmniStack 8008 switches.
 However, before making any physical connections between devices, use the Trunk Configuration menu to specify the trunk on the devices at both ends.
 When using a port trunk, note that:

-- The ports used in a trunk must all be of the same media type (RJ-45, 100 Mbps fiber, 1000BASE-SX or 1000BASE-LX).
-The ports that can be assigned to the same trunk have certain other restrictions as described on page 2-36. - Ports can only be assigned to one trunk. - The ports at both ends of a connection must be configured as trunk ports. - The ports at both ends of a trunk must be configured in an identical manner, including speed, duplex mode, and VLAN assignments. - None of the ports in a trunk can be configured as a mirror source port or mirror target port. - All the ports in a trunk have to be treated as a whole when moved from/to, added or deleted from a VLAN. - The Spanning Tree Algorithm will treat all the ports in a trunk as a whole. - Enable the trunk prior to connecting any cable between the switches to avoid creating a loop. - Disconnect all trunk port cables or disable the trunk ports before removing a port trunk to avoid creating a loop.
+- Ports can only be assigned to one trunk. - The ports at both ends of a connection must be configured as trunk ports. - The ports at both ends of a trunk must be configured in an identical manner, including duplex mode, and VLAN assignments. - None of the ports in a trunk can be configured as a mirror source port or mirror target port. - All the ports in a trunk have to be treated as a whole when moved from/to, added or deleted from a VLAN. - The Spanning Tree Algorithm will treat all the ports in a trunk as a whole. - Enable the trunk prior to connecting any cable between the switches to avoid creating a loop. - Disconnect all trunk port cables or disable the trunk ports before removing a port trunk to avoid creating a loop.

-You can use the Port Trunking Configuration screen to set up port trunks as shown below:
+You can use the Port Trunking Configuration screen to set up port trunks as shown below.
+Remember that you must "Enable" a new configuration before it will take effect.

-Alcatel OmniStack 6124 < Port Trunking Configuration > Trunk ID Status Member List 3 1 2 4 ----- --------- ----ENABLED Unit:1 Unit:1 Unit:1 Unit : 1 1 Port : 13 Port : 14 Port : 15 Port : 16 2 DISABLED Unit: 1 Unit: 1 Unit: 1 Unit: 1 Port : 11 Port : 12 Port : 23 Port : 24 Unit : - Unit : - Unit : -Port : -- Port : -- Port : -- Unit : -- -Port : --Trunk ID : 1 Trunk ID : 1 Member Unit : 1 Member Port : 1 [Show] [More] [Enable] [Disable] [Add] [Delete] <0k> Use <TAB> or arrow keys to move, other keys to make changes.
+Alcatel OmniStack 8008

+< Port Trunking Configuration >

+Trunk ID Status 1 Member I 2 List 3 4

+Port : Port : Port : Port :

+Port : Port : Port : Port :

+Port : Port : Port : Port :

+Trunk ID : 1 Trunk ID : 1 Member Port : 1

+[Show] [Enable] [More] [Disabl e] [Add] [Delete]

+Use <tab:< td="">> or arrowkeys to move<ok> e, other keys</ok>to make changes.</tab:<> > or arrow keys to move <ok> e, other keys</ok> to make chan ges.

-Parameter Description Trunk ID Configure up to five trunks per switch.
-Status Shows if the selected trunk is enabled or disabled.
-Unit Specifies a switch unit in the stack (1~6).
-Port Select from 2 ~ 4 ports per trunk.
-[Show] Displays trunk settings, where the first trunk listed is specified by "Trunk ID."
+Parameter Description Trunk ID Configure up to four trunks per switch (ID of 1~4).
+Port Select from 2~4 ports per trunk.
+[Show] Displays trunk settings, where the first trunk listed is specified by "Sorted by Trunk ID."
 [More] Scrolls through the list of configured trunks.
 [Enable] [Disable] Enables/disables the selected trunk.
-[Add] [Delete] Adds/deletes the port specified by Trunk ID / Member Unit / Member Port.